cirosantilli/linux-cheat/index.md

 - a computer system which complies to the [linux standar base (lsb)](lsb) which is the main standard maintained by the [linux foundation][]

 - uses the linux kernel.
-TODO is this specified by the linux foundation? where?
+TODO is this specified by the lsb? where?

 the lsb specifies the minimum intefaces every linux system must offer.